 - Stunning five-star lodge

 - Only 140km² is developed for tourism and open to the public

 - 4x4 vehicle needed for some of the roads, and essential in the Wet Season

 - Some animals are still shy and difficult to find

 Most of the wildlife in Majete has been reintroduced, including large numbers of elephant, buffalo, zebra, sable antelope, Lichtenstein's hartebeest, nyala and waterbuck.
-Several lions and black rhinos have also successfully been brought in, as well as giraffe, although not indigenous to Malawi.
-The reserve boasts the largest variety of antelope species in the country including the thicket-loving greater kudu.
+Several lions and black rhinos have also been brought in, as well as giraffe, although not indigenous to Malawi.
+The reserve boasts the largest variety of antelope species in the country including thicket-loving greater kudu.
 The 600-odd buffalo move around in huge herds, and the Shire river teems with hippos.

 Weather & Climate

 The climate in Majete is hot and tropical.
 Temperatures are relatively uniform throughout the year, though there is a distinct rise in humidity and temperature in October, just before the Wet season starts.
 December to February are the wettest months, and daily thunderstorms can be expected.
 The first half of the Dry season, June and July, is cooler, so bring warm clothing for early mornings.